nhayase/XROSS/README.md

 # XROSS
 XROSS is the Python-based simulator for X-ray optics.
-It is completely free and open source.
+It is completely free and open source software.

 ## Honor code
 ・Prohibited for use in criminal or immoral activities.

-・Please cite as follow when you use!
+・Please cite as follow when you use.

-  "Naoki Hayase, "Filmtech - Python-based nanoscale multilayer simulator," arXiv (2024), (https://github.com/nhayase/Filmtech/)"
+  "Naoki Hayase, "XROSS - X-Ray Optics Simulation Software," arXiv (2024), (https://github.com/nhayase/Filmtech/)"

 ## Installation

-(1) Click "Filmtech.exe".
+(1) Click "xross.exe".

 (2) To customize the code, it needs to install Python, and IDE (such as Anaconda).